precice/precice.github.io/pages/community/precice-workshop-2023.md

 ### Collaborating hotels

 We have reserved hotel rooms in Garching for you to book at reduced prices and until they run out.

+- [Hoyacker Hof](https://www.hoyackerhof.de/en/home/) (use the keyword `precice`)

+We may add more options soon.

+Any hotel on the campus or between the subway stations Garching Hochbrück and Garching Forschungszentrum will be fine.
+The invited dinner will be at [Neuwirt](https://gasthof-neuwirt.org/) (subway station Garching).
 Note that the campus is relatively far for the city center of Munich and you would need an M+2 ticket to reach the campus via public transport.

-- [Hoyacker Hof](https://www.hoyackerhof.de/en/home/) (use the keyword `precice`)

 ## Registration